 • Drop comprehensive and collision when you would buy another car rather than fix the one you have.

-A car repair that costs what your premiums and the deductible total are a good barometer.
+A car repair that costs what your premiums and the deductible total is a good barometer.
 If you would buy a newer car, don’t insure the old one for comprehensive and collision insurance.

 Do I need comprehensive insurance on an old car?